-We are currently seeking to secure joint ventures or other partnership arrangements with other parties in relation to the development of our Projects.
+We will require additional capital through investment, joint ventures and/or other partnership arrangements with current investors or other parties for the development of our Projects.
 Although such arrangements may lessen our financial burden in exploring and developing the Projects, they will likely also dilute our interest therein or affect our ability to control development of the Projects.
-Further, any failure of such joint venture or other partners to meet their obligations to us or to third parties, or any disputes with respect to the parties' respective rights and obligations, could have a material adverse effect on the joint venture and, in turn, on our business performance and on our ability to develop the Projects.
+Our ability to attract additional capital may be impeded by our investor Synchron, as they hold certain minority voting rights and their approval may be required.
+Further, any failure of a joint venturer or other partner to meet its obligations to us or to third parties, or any disputes with respect to the parties' respective rights and obligations, could have a material adverse effect on the joint venture or other partnership arrangement and, in turn, on our business performance and on our ability to develop the Projects.